Frequently Asked Questions About Cervical Cancer

 Smoking.
 A woman who smokes has a higher chance of getting cervical cancer.

 Weakened immune systems.
-Women who have the HIV virus, which causes AIDS, and those who have weakened immune systems for other reasons (such as a recent organ transplant or exposure to certain medications) are at greater risk of getting cervical cancer.
+Women who have the HIV virus, which causes AIDS, and those who have weakened immune systems for other reasons (like a recent organ transplant or exposure to certain medicines) are at greater risk of getting cervical cancer.
 This is because conditions that affect the immune system make it harder for the body to deal with HPV infection.

 Chlamydia infection.
 This is a sexually-transmitted bacterial infection that has been linked to an increased risk for cervical cancer.